 The Tomahawk Creek Wastewater Treatment Facility, located at 10701 Lee Boulevard in Leawood, was originally built in 1955.
 The facility treats wastewater from the Tomahawk Creek watershed, the Indian Creek watershed downstream of the Douglas L. Smith Middle Basin WWTF (Lower Indian Creek), and the Dykes Branch sub-watershed.
-It currently treats 7 million gallons per day, which is 40 percent of the wastewater collected from parts of Leawood, Olathe, Overland Park, and Prairie Village.
-The remaining 60 percent is currently sent to Kansas City, Mo., for treatment.
+Prior to construction, the Tomahawk WWTF treated 7 million gallons per day, which was 40 percent of the wastewater collected from parts of Leawood, Olathe, Overland Park and Prairie Village.
+The remaining 60 percent was sent to Kansas City, MO for treatment.
+Once construction is complete, the facility will treat all of the flow.

 Project Definition Phase

-The Project Definition Phase of the expansion was recently completed and focused on the following tasks: refining the previously recommended improvements, project costs, and schedule; developing a conceptual level site plan to support public outreach efforts and site permitting; and negotiating and finalizing a discharge permit for the new facilities.
+The Project Definition Phase of the expansion focused on the following tasks: refining the previously recommended improvements, project costs, and schedule; developing a conceptual level site plan to support public outreach efforts and site permitting; and negotiating and finalizing a discharge permit for the new facilities.
 The results of this effort are summarized in the Preliminary Design Report.

 Process Improvements Pre-Design Study